-The Proceeds of Crime (Gross Human Rights Abuses) Bill 2020 was initiated on 01 December 2020.
-This is a Private Members' Bill.
-The aim of the Bill is to make the Proceeds of Crime Acts more easily available.
-Under the provisions of the Bill certain conduct that is carried on outside Ireland is considered criminal conduct for the purposes of the Proceeds of Crime Acts.
-Currently, under the Proceeds of Crime Acts 1996 to 2016, assets can be seized from corrupt foreign officials who have assets in Ireland.
-However, in order to apply the 1996 Act, a dual criminality test would need to be satisfied, such that the conduct that resulted in seizing those assets must be classified as an offence under Irish law and under the law of that foreign state (Howlin).
-The Bill has completed the First Stage, Second Stage was taken in Private Members' time.
-The bill is currently before Dáil Éireann, Third Stage.
+Under the provisions of the Bill, certain conduct that is carried on outside Ireland is considered criminal conduct for the purposes of the Proceeds of Crime Acts.
+Currently, under the Proceeds of Crime Acts 1996-2016, assets can be seized from corrupt foreign officials who have assets in Ireland.
+However, in order to apply the 1996 Act, a dual criminality test would need to be satisfied, such that the conduct that resulted in seizing those assets must be classified as an offence under Irish law and under the law of that foreign state (Howlin 2020).
+The Bill has completed the First Stage, while the Second Stage was taken in Private Members' time.
+The Bill is at Third Stage and has been referred to the Select Committee.